ctrueden/equilibrium/_pages/dossiers/callie.md

 ---

-A well-off gnome who is “not the muscle,” specializes in ancient and mystical objects, and is “sometimes clairvoyant.”
+A well-off gnome who is "not the muscle," specializes in ancient and mystical objects, and is "sometimes clairvoyant."

-***Inspired reading (Insight).*** You have a supernatural flash of inspiration which yields a line of questioning that, together with a subject’s body language and response tone, is likely to extract a secret from them.
+***Inspired reading (Insight).*** You have a supernatural flash of inspiration which yields a line of questioning that, together with a subject's body language and response tone, is likely to extract a secret from them.